Short URL for this page:

 [ 4 journal articles: 82 pages of print ]

 Inevitably, the bulk of this site will still be about the history of my own country, the History of the United States.
-My interests seem to be moving me more toward the frontier period — 17c thru 20c depending on what part of the country! — but I've tried to establish a balance, so there's Revolutionary War and Civil War material, railroad history and a book on President Wilson, a fair amount of 20c naval history, a subsite on Catholic history but also the diary of a Mormon pioneer: lots of stuff, both primary sources and secondary, and being added to at a rate of about ten books a year, not counting journal articles.
+My interests seem to be moving me more toward the frontier period — 17c thru 20c depending on what part of the country! — but I've tried to establish a balance, so there's material on the Revolutionary War, the War Between the States, World War I and World War II, railroad history and a book on President Wilson, a fair amount of 20c naval history, a subsite on Catholic history but also the diary of a Mormon pioneer: lots of stuff, both primary sources and secondary, and being added to from time to time.
 You'll find a full breakdown on the linked orientation page, naturally.